Collegiate School Of Medicine and Bioscience

 The Collegiate School of Medicine and Biosciences requires a written commitment from both students and parents to follow the rigorous four-year course sequence, complete a minimum of 200 hours of community service, earn First Aid and CPR certification prior to entering the 11th grade, and abide by the school’s Honor Code and Dress Code policies.

-6th and 7th grade final report card and first grading period report card of 8th grade must be provided
+6th and 7th grade final report card and first grading period report card of 8th grade

 A student and parent/guardian interview